bhavya2523/blog/_posts/2018-03-26-building-web+.md

 So, as you know I am planning to take part in Google Summer of Code with Haiku.
 I chose the project, **Updating and Extending WebPositive** to work on.

-WebPositive is the native browser of Haiku which uses WebKit, an open source HTML rendering library.
+WebPositive is the native browser of Haiku which uses WebKit, an open source HTML rendering library which is also used by many other web browsers like Safari and Mozilla.

 <p align="center">
   <img title="WebPositive and WebKit" src="/blog/public/img/building-web+-1.jpg" alt="">